pinestec/grunt-html-head-urls-min-toggle/README.md

 	        },
 ```

-The only additional task is to "clean" the line endings of files regaring the current operating system.
+The only additional task is to "clean" the line endings of files regaring the current operating system.<br>
-Placing "\x0d\x0a" at the end of each line on windows, and "\x0a" on Linux, OS X, Unix, etc.:
-Nothing else will be changed...
+Placing "\x0d\x0a" at the end of each line on windows, and "\x0a" on Linux, OS X, Unix, etc. - Nothing else will be changed...:<br>

 ```js
       just_a_nice_name : {